hrukalive/Parmonizer/README.md

 The window contains an input text box for chord symbols and a button that produces the best harmonies in the output panel.
 Enter chords separated by spaces or newlines (e.g. `Cmaj7 Fmaj7 G7 Cmaj9`).
 You can optionally set the number of parts with a directive like `voices=5`.
-After parsing the chord list the GUI exposes a hold-time entry for each chord and a **Play Solution** button that auditions the highest ranked solution using those durations.
+After parsing the chord list the GUI exposes a hold-time entry for each chord, a **Solutions** control that determines how many harmonisations to generate, and a dropdown with a **Play** button so you can audition any of the returned voicings using those durations.

 Audio playback relies on the optional [`simpleaudio`](https://simpleaudio.readthedocs.io/) package: